 8:00 am - We sit down and eat breakfast together as a family.
 Little Bee likes to help with breakfast by preparing the scrambled eggs, peeling hard boiled eggs, slicing bananas and apples, and making fresh squeezed orange juice.

-9:00 am – After breakfast is worship time which includes singing songs, reading stories, and prayer.
-Then we say good-bye to Daddy as it heads off to work.
+9:00 am - After breakfast is worship time which includes singing songs, reading stories, and prayer.
+Then we say good-bye to Daddy as he heads off to work.

 9:30-12:30 - This part of our day is the most productive time of day to accomplish our most important tasks.
 However, this part of our day varies each day of the week.
 Some days I work around the house or on my computer while Little Bee plays independently (or not so independently - depending on the day.)
 At least 2-3 days a week, during this allotted time, we do constructive Montessori homeschool activities in our basement classroom.
 Other mornings we have doctor appointments, shopping, or play-dates scheduled.